Grilled Standing Rib Roast with Rosemary and Garlic

 For side dishes when we grill a roast outdoors, we will serve with foil packet roasted quartered new potatoes & onions.
 We will also roast the root vegetables the same way.
 I’ll season and indirect roast them with a bit of olive oil and butter in a foil packet on the grill for the last hour.
 If you don’t have room on your grill, you can roast them indoors in your oven at 325 degrees for an hour.

-1 Standing Rib Beef Roast (5-7 ribs), Prime grade if possible.
+1 Standing Rib Beef Roast (5-7 ribs) Prime grade is good but not necessary.
 Ribs cut off and tied back on.

 1 tablespoon dried rosemary